EasyMapper/Productivity

 The table of contents shows the structure, but when you copy it to the clipboard and paste it as text, it looks like this:

-Section: Initiation 2
+Section: Start 2

-Theme: Knowing 2
+Theme: Know 2

 Risks of not knowing mind maps 2